Average signature and 4-genus of 2-bridge knots: 4-genus

-We will keep track of these contributions to the upper bound for the expected 4-genus in remarks after results as we proceed. \end{remark}

-In \cite[Lemma 2 (i)]{BKLMR}, the authors pair up connect summands that are mirror images of each other; we do the same below.
+In \cite[Lemma 2 (i)]{BKLMR}, the authors pair up connected summands that are mirror images of each other; we do the same below.
 The reason for this is the following well-known result on 4-genus.